I have been a woodworker most of my adult life, so I am comfortable working with the medium in all it's forms.

 I have a good eye for design and function, often working with the natural curves and textures of the branches to evoke a feeling of spiritual connectedness through nature, that will enhance your home or garden.
 I feel blessed to be able to blend my woodworking knowledge and creative expressions with my love of the rustic genre.

-Watch this great video, and then check out my latest photos on Picassa!
+Watch this great video, read this article in the Bangor Daily News, and then check out my latest photos on Picassa!

 Links of Interest